ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

  :alt: A video with a pointer to the license.
  :width: 600

-For a Creative Commons license, learners can click on the license to get more information.
+For a Creative Commons license, learners can select the license to get more information.